BMBIT-oss/PAI_WIKI/Event-filtering.md

 If you receive multiple notifications on the same event please create an issue so we could solve it.
 Me need your help here.

 ## Event filtering
-Most of the notifications from text interfaces that PAI implements can be configured with `*_EVENT_FILTERS` configuration parameter.
+Most of the notifications from text interfaces that PAI implements can be configured with `*_EVENT_FILTERS` configuration parameter and `*_MIN_EVENT_LEVEL`

-Filtering is done by using keywords that should be included or excluded in a firing event.
+Filtering is done by using keywords that should be included or excluded in a firing event and event level.

 **Keywords/tags include:**
 * event type: `live` or `change`